juliajvbaumgarten/Project-1/README.md

 python integral.py field_profile --L 1.0 --a_min 0.1 --a_max 4.0 \
   --n_a 50 --rule simpson --N 400 --plot
 ```

+This specific command runs the integral.py file using "field profile" mode, which sweeps over distances a to build a profile of the electric field $E_y(a)$.
+"--L 1.0" sets the half length of the charged line so it goes from -1.0 to +1.0
+"--a_min 0.1 --a_max 4.0" sets the range of perpendicular distances from the line where the field is evaluated.
+It starts at $a = 0.1$ and ends at $a = 4.0$
+"--n_a 50" sets the number of points being swept, so this computes 50 evenly spaced values between a_min and a_max
+"--rule simpson" use of Simpson's rule for integration
+"--N 400" is the number of integration subintervals
+"--plot" generates the figure

 ***compare_scipy***
 ```bash